World-Consistent Data Generation for Vision-and-Language Navigation: Related Works

 \subsection{Vision-and-Language Navigation}

 Vision-and-Language Navigation (VLN) is a crucial but challenging embodied AI task requiring the agent to follow natural-language instructions to navigate through the visual environment \cite{1}.
-Early studies adopt LSTM as the backbone to better preserve historical observation \cite{2,3,4,5,6,7}.
+Early studies adopt LSTM as the backbone to better preserve historical observations \cite{2,3,4,5,6,7}.
 However, these methods suffer from severe information loss when capturing long-term dependencies as the navigation length increases.
 To solve this, researchers introduce the transformer-based architecture for the VLN task, utilizing its remarkable ability to extract multi-modal representations \cite{8,9,10,11,12,13,57,59}.
-Recently, many works delve into storing memories via topological graphs\cite{14,15,16,17,18,56}, 3D perception \cite{54,55} or knowledge\cite{58,60}, showing significant progress in the performance.
-We choose the topology-based state-of-art method DUET \cite{15} and the representative memory-based method HAMT \cite{8}as the baseline to explore our proposed data-augmentation algorithm.
+Recently, many works delve into storing memories via topological graphs \cite{14,16,17,18,56}, 3D perception \cite{54,55} or knowledge \cite{58,60}, showing significant progress in performance.
+We choose the topology-based state-of-the-art method DUET as the baseline to explore our proposed data-augmentation algorithm.